Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ### What you’ll learn
 * How to quickly diagram an existing schema through reverse engineering
 * Create and manipulate database objects using time-saving features like copying and cloning
-* The importance of primary and foreign key relationships and how to declare them
+* The relevance of primary and foreign key relationships and how to declare them
 * Inheritance for parent/child objects
+* Track change history using Revisions
 * Forward engineering & deployment of changes to Snowflake

 ### What You'll Use During the Lab